 2001; Walker, et al., 2002; Langemeyer, Madrid-Lopez, Beltran & Mendez, 2021).
-Resilience is a multidimensional, socio-technical phenomenon about how individuals or groups manage uncertainty.
-Thus, it is used in a wide variety of fields including ecology, psychology, supply chain, strategic management and safety engineering (Bhamra, Dani, & Burnard, 2011) which has again led it to be difficult to form a generalized definition and a sound measure (Pollock, 2016).
-With the increased frequency and intensity of catastrophic events that threaten the survival of businesses. concept the of "organizational resilience" was born.
-Organizations demonstrate greater sensitivity а to perturbations on anv scale.
+Resilience is a multidimensional. socio-technical phenomenon about how individuals or groups manage uncertainty.
+Thus, it is used in a wide variety of fields including ecology, psychology, strategic supply chain. management safety and engineering (Bhamra, Dani, & Burnard, 2011) which has again led it to be difficult to form a generalized definition and a sound measure (Pollock, 2016).
+With the increased frequency and intensity of catastrophic events that threaten the survival of businesses. the concept "organizational resilience" was born.
+Organizations demonstrate greater sensitivity perturbations on anv scale.
 Hence, resilience has become a principal feature of any modernday organization.

 Weick (1993) was the first to attribute the resilience concept to the organizational context.
-In his work, "The Collapse of Sensemaking in Organizations: The Mann Gulch Disaster", he revisited the tragedy of 13 men's death causing the Mann Gulch fire disaster in Montana on August 4, 1949, presented by (Maclean, 1992) in the awardwinning book "Young Men and Fire".
+In his work, "The Collapse Sensemaking in Organizations: The Mann Gulch Disaster", he revisited the tragedy of 13 men's death causing the Mann Gulch fire disaster in Montana on August 4, 1949, presented by (Maclean, 1992) in the awardwinning book "Young Men and Fire".
 There, Weick questioned, "Why do organizations unravel?" and "How can organizations be made more resilient?"
 (1993, p.
 628).
 He proposed four sources of resilience that make organizations/groups less vulnerable to disruptions.
-They are improvisation & bricolage, virtual role systems, the attitude wisdom, and respectful of interaction (Weick, 1993).
-Along with this foundational application of "resilience" in the organizational context, a branch of the resilience body of knowledge has emerged and evolved besides its presence in numerous other fields.
+They are improvisation & bricolage, virtual role systems, the attitude wisdom, and respectful interaction (Weick, 1993).
+Along with this foundational application of"resilience" in organizational context, a branch resilience body knowledge has emerged evolved besides its presence in numerous other fields.

 OR was initially viewed in the term of coping skill of an organization.
-Weick, Sutcliffe, & Obstfeld (1999) procreated the said idea by theorizing that the OR comprises coping skills, which materialise when events get outside of normal operational boundaries, and knowledgeable people who can self-organise into networks to provide ad-hoc expert problem-solving.
+Weick, Sutcliffe, & Obstfeld (1999) procreated the said idea by theorizing that the OR comprises coping skills. which materialise when events get outside of normal operational boundaries, and knowledgeable people who can self-organise into ad-hoc networks to provide expert problem-solving.
 Resilient was then better understood by practitioners as the organizational capacity to withhold a negative event without damaging its ability to remain in the business.

-Sutcliffe & Vogus (2003) viewed OR as a phenomenon at the organizational level that empowers organizational units to resume, rebound, bounce back, or positively adjust untoward events.
-This interpretation is mostly in with line the general understanding of what "resilient" is.
-Yet. the modern conceptualization of the term denotes not only bouncing back but also growing or becoming even better after facing a disaster as proposed by Kendra &
+Sutcliffe & Vogus (2003) viewed OR as a phenomenon at the organizational level empowers organizational units to resume, rebound, bounce back, or positively adjust untoward events.
+This interpretation is mostly in with the general understanding of what "resilient" Yet. the modern conceptualization of the term denotes not only bouncing back but also growing or becoming even better after facing a disaster proposed by Kendra &

-Wachtendorf (2003).They interpreted OR as a set of attitudes about desirable actions by organisational representatives, as it is about developing new capabilities.
-It is believed that the learning gained by facing untoward events expands the capacities of the organization by means of developing new capabilities.
+Wachtendorf (2003).Thev interpreted OR as a set of attitudes about desirable actions by organisational representatives, as it is about developing new capabilities.
+It is believed that the learning gained by facing untoward events expands the capacities of the organization by means of developing capabilities.
 Luthans (2002) also came with a similar interpretation of OR, as the capacity to rebound, 'to come back from adversity, uncertainty, conflict, failure or even positive change's.
 Hence, being resilient means becoming even stronger and more capable than ever after confronting a devastating event.

-Linnenluecke and Griffiths (2012) interpreted OR as a process containing three stages namely; anticipation, coping, and adaptation.
+Linnenluecke and Griffiths (2012) interpreted OR as a process containing three stages namely: anticipation, coping, and adaptation.
 They develop the Relative OR Scale to assess the OR (Figure 1).
-Achieving success in dealing with challenging events is usually progressive and incremental.
-Hence, treating OR is virtually as а process meaningful.
+Achieving success dealing with challenging events is usually progressive and incremental.
+Hence, treating OR process is virtually meaningful.
 In the meantime, some authors have viewed OR as both a dynamic process and an outcome of strategies (Cascio, 2009; Pollock, 2016).
 Pollock stated that an organization's strong sensitivity to perturbations on any scale is OR.
 This interpretation is unique among the others as it holds dual views of organizational resilience; a process and an outcome.
-However. thev haven't distinguished when and where the OR is supposed to perform the different roles; process or outcome.
+However, they haven't distinguished when and where the OR is supposed to perform the different roles; process or outcome.